Eelam

 The exact etymology and the original meaning of the word are not clearly known, and there are number of conflicting theories.
-The Retroflex approximant ḻ in īḻam is a characteristic phoneme for Dravidian languages, now only retained in the closely related languages Tamil and Malayalam.
-Conventionally it has been represented in the Latin script with the digraph zh.
+The retroflex approximant ḻ in īḻam is a characteristic phoneme for [sangam Tamil language] that is now retained only in the closely related languages Tamil and Malayalam.
+Conventionally, it has been represented in the Latin script by the digraph zh.